The Unexpected (1968 comic book): Regular features

 The series' first "host" was the Mad Mod Witch, who first appeared in issue #108, the fourth issue of the revived series.
-The Mad Mod Witch — later known as "Fashion Thing" in Neil Gaiman's The Sandman — acted as host in issues #108–112, 114–116, 140, and 162; while Judge Gallows filled that role in issues #113, 118, 121, 125, and 133.
+The Mad Mod Witch — later known as "Fashion Thing" in Neil Gaiman's The Sandman — acted as host in issues #108–112, 114–116, 140, and 162, while Judge Gallows filled that role in issues #113, 118, 121, 125, and 133.
 Judge Gallows would also appear years later, alongside Abel and the Witches Three, in issues #203 and 205.
 The Judge Gallows character would later appear in the final story arc of The Dreaming.

 Nick Cardy was the cover artist for The Unexpected for issues #111, 116–117, 119–120, 123, 125–139, and 141–162.

 Each "Unexpected" story would always include the word "unexpected" in the last panel.
 After the series merger with House of Secrets and The Witching Hour, this was only true of the Unexpected section; there would then be complete, advertisement-free issues of The Witching Hour, hosted by its witches, and The House of Secrets, hosted by Abel.
 The Witching Hour feature was alternated with Doorway to Nightmare starring Madame Xanadu, who appeared in issues #190, 192, 194, and 195.

 Johnny Peril

 The series' only continuing feature at any point was "Johnny Peril", which ran from issues #106 to 117.
 For issues #111 on, the titular protagonist was billed as an "adventurer of the weird".
 Johnny Peril returned in issues #200 and 205–213.

 Johnny Peril's roots, prior to his first appearance in The Unexpected, came in the one-off story "Just a Story" in All-American Comics' Comic Cavalcade #19 (July 1946), by writer–artist Howard Purcell.

 With issue #22 (Sept.
 1947), the "Just a Story" anthology series gained newspaper-reporter Johnny Peril, who often acted as witness or narrator rather than as an integral part of the narrative.
 With this issue, the series title became "Johnny Peril Tells Just a Story", eventually changed to "Johnny Peril's Surprise Story" as Johnny became the series' two-fisted hero until the series ended with issue #29 (Nov.
 1948).
 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "he's an adventurer who tangles with nearly every sort of enemy in nearly every sort of background, from the jungles of the Congo to the concrete jungles of New York to the moon".

-By then the character was appearing in his own backup feature in All-Star Comics, beginning #42 (Sept.
+By then the character was appearing in his own backup feature in All-Star Comics, beginning with issue #42 (Sept.
 1948).
 Purcell remained for the first few All-Star stories, with artists Joe Kubert, Gil Kane, Carmine Infantino and others later working on the feature through #57 (March 1951).
 Johnny went on to star in the fifth and final issue of Danger Trail (April 1951).
 His last appearances before his Silver Age return in 1968 came in Sensation Comics #107-116 (Feb.
 1952 - Aug.
-1953; retitled Sensation Mystery #110-116) where artists included Alex Toth and Frank Giacoia.
+1953, later retitled Sensation Mystery #110-116) where artists included Alex Toth and Frank Giacoia.